marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 The ``Template/`` folder (created by running the ``pymcma --install`` command) includes four files illustrating the basic use of Pyomo for a core-model development, as well as the model-instance export in the ``dill``-format accepted by the ``pymcma``.
-In case of the complex MCMA models it is often required to split the implementation in several files for the sake of readability and maintainability.
+Implementation of non-trivial is done, for the sake of readability and maintainability, by separate classes for handling abstract model, concrete model, data handling, and exporting the model to another application.

-The example consists of four files:
+To illustrate such a recommended approach, the example consists of four files:

-#. ``export.py`` - This is an example of export a very simple model developed in Pyomo to dill format.
-    Separate file define the abstract model.
-A concrete instance is generated by applying data to defined abstract model

-#. ``sms.py`` - This file contains symbolic model specification (SMS) of the model (abstract model)
+#. ``sms.py`` - contains example of symbolic model specification (SMS), aka abstract model.

-#. ``inst.py`` - This file contains example of ``inst()`` function that will
+#. ``inst.py`` - shows example of ``inst()`` creating model instance (concrete model) with
-   later instantiate the concrete model with prepared data.
+    separately prepared data.

-#. ``example.dat`` - This file contains data in the AMPL format used in concrete model creation.
+#. ``example.dat`` - contains data in the AMPL format used in concrete model creation.
     In development of actual models other data formats might be more suitable.
     We suggest to consult the extensive Pyomo documentation for alternatives that might fit better management of data used for the core-model parameters.

-The instance model object is exported to the dill-format file ``example.dll``.
+#. ``export.py`` - modular function to export a given concrete model developed in Pyomo
+    in the dill format.
+    This function can be also used for exporting other models developed for analysis with ``pymcma``.
     The dill format is applied for serializing and de-serializing Python objects.
     The ``example.dll`` file can be used as a core-model for MCMA with ``pymcma`` although the example is by far too simple for actual MCMA analysis.
     For the latter we recommend to use the ``xpipa.dll`` demonstrated during the installation testing.

 Computation of the Pareto-front representation
 ----------------------------------------------